hyojin0912/HJ-GPCRact/README.md

 _Supplementary Validations_: PRS analysis, Sensitivity analysis, and Mutation studies are also included.

+## <a id="license"></a>📜 License
+This repository is released under the **[PolyForm Noncommercial License 1.0.0](LICENSE)**.
+Use for academic research, education, and other noncommercial purposes is freely permitted, including reproduction of the results reported in the associated manuscript.

+Certain methods implemented in this repository are the subject of a pending Korean patent application (KAIST, Application No. 10-2026-0028634, filed 12 February 2026).
+No rights are granted under this license for commercial use of the software or the underlying methods.
+Organizations interested in commercial or industry-research use should contact KAIST's Technology Licensing Office to discuss a separate license agreement.

 ## <a id="citation"></a>🎓 Citation
 If you use GPCRact in your research, please cite the following paper:
 ```bibtex